Close Alert Banner

 Two-spirit

-A term used within some American Indian (AI) and Alaska Native (AN) communities to refer to a person who identifies as having both a male and a female essence or spirit.
-The term, created in 1990 by a group of AI/AN activists at an annual Native LGBTQ conference, encompasses sexual, cultural, gender, and spiritual identities, and provides unifying, positive, and encouraging language that emphasizes reconnecting to tribal traditions.
+A term used within some Indigenous communities to refer to a person who identifies as having both a male and a female essence or spirit.
+The term, created in 1990 by a group of Indigenous activists at an annual Native LGBTQ conference, encompasses sexual, cultural, gender, and spiritual identities, and provides unifying, positive, and encouraging language that emphasizes reconnecting to tribal traditions.
 Non-indigenous people should not use this term.
 (With thanks to Northwest Portland Area Indian Health Board [NPAIHB].)

 Disclaimer